Travelling is like getting pregnant. Only a lot more fun, and you feel thinner.

 Tip: Take stacks of money.
 It is expensive you won’t even be able to afford a glass of water or some raw fish.

-- We spent almost a month touring around Japan.
+We spent almost a month backpacking around Japan.
 We couchsurfed everywhere we went.
 We found the Japanese people to be the most hospitable, calm, generous and humble nation that we have ever met on this planet.
+(The Japanese also hold my vote for the nicest toilets in the world!)

-- Yes, Japan is pricey, but no more so than France.
+Yes, Japan is pricey, but no more so than France.
 There are lots of bargains to be had if you know where to look – like this secret food gem that we discovered.
-There are many things to see and do that are free.
+Take the time to learn some of the Japanese culture facts before you arrive – it will help you enormously.

-If you would like more posts like this why not sign up to my newsletter?
-I will send you my thoughts and we can chat once a week and be friends forever.
+If you would like more posts like this, why not sign up for my newsletter?
+I will send you my thoughts, and we can chat once a week and be friends forever.